mvllow/modes.nvim/readme.md

 > Prismatic line decorations for the adventurous vim user

 Highlight UI elements based on current mode.
-Inspired by the recent addition of vim bindings in Xcode-beta.
+Inspired by the recent addition of vim bindings in Xcode.

 ## Usage